grisha/grisha.github.com/source/_posts/2016-01-29-triple-exponential-smoothing-forecasting.markdown

 Weighted moving average is fundamental to what follows, please take a moment to understand it, give it a think before reading on.

-I would also like to stretch the importance of the weights adding up to 1.
+I would also like to stress the importance of the weights adding up to 1.
 To demonstrate why, let's say we pick weights `[0.9, 0.8, 0.7, 0.6]` (which add up to 3.0).
 Watch what happens: